How to Host Images Online Free Without Breaking Links

 Most website owners make these 3 mistakes:

-• 🛑 Using Google Drive/Dropbox: Links expire after traffic increases
+• Using Google Drive or Dropbox: Links expire after traffic increases

-• 🛑 Uploading directly to CMS/Blogger: Can slow down your site if unoptimized
+• Uploading directly to CMS or Blogger: Can slow down your site if images are not optimized

-• 🛑 Trusting random free hosts: 89% disappear within 2 years (I've tested them)
+• Trusting random free hosts: Most disappear within 2 years based on real testing

 2. The Flickr Solution (Works Since 2004)